moorepants/BicycleParameters/docs/examples.rst

 The ``pathToData`` option allows you specify a directory other than the current directory as your data directory.
-The ``forceRawCalc`` forces the program to load ``./bicycles/Stratos/RawData/StratosMeasurments.txt`` and recalculate the parameters regarless if there are any parameter files available in ``./bicycles/Stratos/Parameters/``.
-The ``forcePeriodCalc`` option forces the period calcluation from the ``.mat`` files regardless if they already exist in the raw measurement file.
+The ``forceRawCalc`` forces the program to load ``./bicycles/Stratos/RawData/StratosMeasurments.txt`` and recalculate the parameters regardless if there are any parameter files available in ``./bicycles/Stratos/Parameters/``.
+The ``forcePeriodCalc`` option forces the period calculation from the ``.mat`` files regardless if they already exist in the raw measurement file.

 Exploring bicycle parameter data